How can antioxidants help you detox and stay healthy?

 Thank you flavonoids!

-We also read a study that recruited 1522 breast cancer cases and 1547 frequency control subjects from June 2007 to July 2018 in Guangdong, China.
+Moreover, a 2019 study that looked at 1522 breast cancer cases and 1547 frequency control subjects from June 2007 to July 2018 in Guangdong, China.
 The results of this study indicated that consumption of “flavonoids and most flavonoid subclasses intakes were inversely associated with breast cancer risk.”

-Finally, “the critical relationship of fruit and vegetable intake and cancer prevention has been thoroughly documented.
+Finally, the medical reviews concluded that “the critical relationship of fruit and vegetable intake and cancer prevention has been thoroughly documented.
 It has been suggested that major public health benefits could be achieved by substantially increasing consumption of these foods.”

 P.S...Don't forget to help your loved ones by sharing palo azul's magic with them!